KeithKrenek/aurum-agent-mini-demo/assistant_instructions.md

 # Brand Audience Alignment Analysis

 ## Ideal Audience Overview
-[3-4 sentences summarizing the broad characteristics of the ideal audience based on responses.
-Provide high-level insights without detailed personas or psychographics.]
+[3-6 sentences summarizing the broad characteristics of the ideal audience based on responses.
+Provide high-level insights without detailed personas or psychographics, using their specific descriptions and language.]

 ## Value Connection Points
-1. **Connection Point 1**: [Identify a key value or trait that resonates with the ideal audience.]
+1. **Connection Point 1**: [How their brand essence connects to ideal customer needs.]
-2. **Connection Point 2**: [Highlight another connection point tied to audience motivations.]
+2. **Connection Point 2**: [How their principles address customer challenges.]
-3. **Connection Point 3**: [Describe a third connection point, emphasizing relevance to their needs.]
+3. **Connection Point 3**: [How their personality attracts the right people.]

 ## Engagement Opportunities
-- [Suggestion 1 for strengthening the connection with the ideal audience.]
+- [Specific audience targeting suggestion based on their customer description.]
-- [Suggestion 2 for targeting specific audience segments through existing platforms.]
+- [Content or messaging strategy for their identified challenges.]
-- [Suggestion 3 for leveraging audience feedback or behaviors.]
+- [Platform or approach recommendation aligned with their style.]

 ## Immediate Actions for Audience Targeting
 - Develop [specific campaign or initiative] focused on [specific audience need or trait].